Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 Here are a few suggestions:

-- Seeds and nut butter: Try healthy hemp seeds, sesame seeds, or (homemade) nut butter.
+- Seeds and nut butter: Try healthy hemp seeds, sesame seeds, (homemade) chocolate peanut butter, or almond butter for a creamy twist.

-- Dried fruits: such as coconut shreds, dried cranberries, figs, or apricots.
+- Dried fruits: Coconut flakes, dried cranberries, chopped figs, or apricots are some of my favorites.

-- A lovely (homemade) jam: a couple of tablespoons are enough to add that sweet, mild flavor to the pudding.
+- A lovely (homemade (compote) or jam: A couple of tablespoons are enough to add that sweet, mild flavor to the pudding.

-- Stir in a sweetener of choice: maple syrup, honey, Stevia, or a sugar substitute like Monkfruit—just a few suggestions.
+- Stir in a sweetener of choice: Pure maple syrup, honey, Stevia, or a sugar substitute like powdered Monkfruit—just a few suggestions.

 Unopened, you can keep a chia seed bag in the pantry.
 But I always store an opened bag in the fridge.

-There are different chia seeds storage methods, but I've found that storing them in the fridge, adequately sealed, extends their shelf life and keeps the seeds from becoming rancid too quickly.
+There are different chia seed storage methods, but I've found that storing them in the fridge, adequately sealed, extends their shelf life and keeps the seeds from becoming rancid too quickly.

 Usually, I buy from companies that sell their seeds in vacuum-sealed stand-up pouches that provide protection against moisture.